cloudflare/cloudflare-docs/content/waf/about/waf-attack-score.md

 ---

-## Start using the WAF ML Score
+## Start using the WAF attack score

 {{<Aside type="note" header="Before you start">}}
-Contact your account team to get access to WAF ML.
+Contact your account team to get access to WAF attack score.
 {{</Aside>}}

 ### 1. Create a custom rule or firewall rule

-Create a [custom rule](/waf/custom-rules/create-dashboard/#create-a-custom-rule) or a [firewall rule](/firewall/cf-dashboard/create-edit-delete-rules/#create-a-firewall-rule) that logs all requests with a WAF ML Attack Score below 40 (recommended initial threshold).
+Create a [custom rule](/waf/custom-rules/create-dashboard/#create-a-custom-rule) or a [firewall rule](/firewall/cf-dashboard/create-edit-delete-rules/#create-a-firewall-rule) that logs all requests with a WAF Attack Score below 40 (recommended initial threshold).

-For example, set the rule expression to `cf.waf.ml.score lt 40` and the rule action to `Log`.
+For example, set the rule expression to `cf.waf.score lt 40` and the rule action to `Log`.

 ### 2. Monitor domain traffic